Areas of Expertise

 His research now spans different areas that include global supply chain management, retail operations and social business operations.
 His current interest focuses on social innovation for developing countries, looking at ways that companies can operate in the environment, doing good and doing well at the same time — “where corporate responsibility, social justice, and environmental stewardship can go hand in hand.”

-In addition to establishing the UCLA-NUS EMBA program in 2003, Professor Tang has taught a variety of Supply Chain Management and Retail Operations related courses in the MBA / Fully Employed MBA / Executive MBA / PhD programs at the London Business School, Hong Kong University of Science and Technology, National University of Singapore, Stanford University, UCLA and elsewhere.
-Also, he has taught various executive programs in Australia, Brazil, China, France, Germany, Hong Kong, Japan, Korea, Malaysia, Singapore, Spain, and United Kingdom.
+In addition to collaborating with students and colleagues, advising and mentoring many, including Ph.D.s, Tang has served as advisor to a number of corporate giants and startup companies.
+He has been a visiting professor at various international universities, such as the London Business School, Hong Kong University of Science and Technology, National University of Singapore, Stanford University, UCLA, UC Berkeley and others, and has taught various executive programs in Australia, Brazil, China, France, Germany, Hong Kong, Japan, Korea, Malaysia, Singapore, Spain and the United Kingdom.

 Editor, Manufacturing & Service Operations Management, 2015 – present